 - Teaching methods

 - This is a taught (blended learning) course.
-Six face-to-face sessions plus material delivered online.
+Six face-to-face sessions and five online sessions.

 - Assessment methods

-- The semester will be assessed on attendance and participation during the course and a submission of a post-lesson evaluation reflection, and observation sheets.
+- The semester will be assessed on attendance and participation during the course and a submission of a post-lesson evaluation reflection.

 - Language of instruction

 - Teacher's information